DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/autoapi/seasonal_forecast_tools/core/index.rst

              - `ensemble_p05`, `ensemble_p25`, `ensemble_p50`, `ensemble_p75`, `ensemble_p95`: Percentile values (5th, 25th, 50th, 75th, and 95th) across the ensemble members.
    :rtype: xarray.Dataset

-.. py:function:: download_data(dataset, params, filename=None, datastore_url=None, overwrite=False)

-   Download data from Copernicus Data Stores (e.g., cds.climate.copernicus.eu, ads.atmosphere.copernicus.eu and ewds.climate.copernicus.eu) using specified dataset type and parameters.

-   :param dataset: The dataset to retrieve (e.g., 'seasonal-original-single-levels', 'sis-heat-and-cold-spells').
-   :type dataset: str
-   :param params: Dictionary containing the parameters for the CDS API call (e.g., variables, time range, area).
-                  To see which parameters are requested for the given dataset, go to the copernicus website of the dataset in the "download" tab, tick all required parameter choices.
-You find the params dicts as "request" dict in the "API request" section.
-   :type params: dict
-   :param filename: Full path and filename where the downloaded data will be stored.
-If None, data will be saved with the filename as suggested by the data store.
-Defaults to None.
-   :type filename: pathlib.Path or str
-   :param datastore_url: Url of the Copernicus data store to be accessed.
-If None, the url of the .cdsapirc file is used.
-Defaults to None.
-   :type datastore_url: str
-   :param overwrite: If True, overwrite the file if it already exists.
-If False, skip downloading
-                     if the file is already present.
-The default is False.
-   :type overwrite: bool, optional

-   :returns: Path to the downloaded file if the download was successfull.
-   :rtype: Path

-   :raises FileNotFoundError: Raised if the download attempt fails and the file is not found at the specified location.
-   :raises Exception: Raised for any other error during the download process, with further details corresponding to typical errors.

-.. py:function:: month_name_to_number(month)

-   Convert a month name or number to its corresponding integer value.

-   Accepts either an integer (1-12), full month name (e.g., 'March'), or abbreviated month name (e.g., 'Mar') and returns the corresponding month number (1-12).

-   :param month: Month as an integer (1-12) or as a string (full or abbreviated month name).
-   :type month: int or str

-   :returns: Month as an integer in the range 1-12.
-   :rtype: int

-   :raises ValueError: If the input month is invalid, empty, or outside the valid range.

-.. py:function:: calculate_leadtimes(year, initiation_month, valid_period)

-   Calculate forecast lead times (in hours) between initiation and valid period.

-   :param year: Forecast initiation year.
-   :type year: int
-   :param initiation_month: Month when the forecast starts, as integer (1–12) or full month name.
-   :type initiation_month: int or str
-   :param valid_period: Two-element list specifying the start and end months of the forecast period,
-                        either as integers or full month names (e.g., ['December', 'February']).
-   :type valid_period: list of int or str

-   :returns: List of lead times in hours (spaced every 6 hours) from initiation date
-             to the end of the valid period.
-   :rtype: list of int

-   :raises ValueError: If input months are invalid or misordered.

-   .. rubric:: Notes

-   - If the valid period crosses a calendar year (e.g., Dec–Feb), it is handled correctly.
-   - Lead times are counted from the first day of the initiation month.
-   - The list includes all time steps in 6-hour intervals until the end of the valid period.

-   .. rubric:: Examples

-   calculate_leadtimes(2022, "November", ["December", "February"]) [720, 726, 732, ..., 2184]

-.. py:function:: month_name_to_number(month)

-   Convert a month name or number to its corresponding integer value.

-   Accepts either an integer (1-12), full month name (e.g., 'March'), or abbreviated month name (e.g., 'Mar') and returns the corresponding month number (1-12).

-   :param month: Month as an integer (1-12) or as a string (full or abbreviated month name).
-   :type month: int or str

-   :returns: Month as an integer in the range 1-12.
-   :rtype: int

-   :raises ValueError: If the input month is invalid, empty, or outside the valid range.

-.. py:function:: get_file_path(base_dir: Union[str, pathlib.Path], originating_centre: str, year: Union[int, str], initiation_month_str: str, valid_period_str: str, data_type: str, index_metric: str, bounds_str: str, system: str, data_format: str = 'grib') -> Union[pathlib.Path, dict]

-   Construct the file path or path dictionary for a given forecast dataset.

-   Based on forecast metadata (provider, date, system, index, format, etc.), this function builds the expected path or dictionary of paths (for indices) that follow CLIMADA's seasonal forecast directory structure.

-   :param base_dir: Base directory where Copernicus seasonal data is stored.
-   :type base_dir: str or Path
-   :param originating_centre: Data provider (e.g., 'dwd').
-   :type originating_centre: str
-   :param year: Forecast initiation year.
-   :type year: int or str
-   :param initiation_month_str: Forecast initiation month in two-digit string format (e.g., '03').
-   :type initiation_month_str: str
-   :param valid_period_str: Valid period formatted as '<start>_<end>' (e.g., '06_08').
-   :type valid_period_str: str
-   :param data_type: Type of data, one of: 'downloaded_data', 'processed_data', 'indices', 'hazard'.
-   :type data_type: str
-   :param index_metric: Name of the climate index (e.g., 'HW', 'TR', 'Tmax').
-   :type index_metric: str
-   :param bounds_str: Bounding box string (e.g., 'W4_S44_E11_N48').
-   :type bounds_str: str
-   :param system: Forecast system (e.g., '21').
-   :type system: str
-   :param data_format: File format: 'grib', 'netcdf', or 'hdf5' (autodetected by data_type if not provided).
-   :type data_format: str, optional

-   :returns: A single file path (for non-index types) or a dictionary of paths (for 'indices').
-   :rtype: pathlib.Path or dict

-   :raises ValueError: If an unknown data_type is provided.

-   .. rubric:: Notes

-   - The returned path follows the CLIMADA forecast folder structure.
-   - Index files return a dict with 'daily', 'monthly', and 'stats' keys.

-.. py:function:: check_existing_files(base_dir: Union[str, pathlib.Path], originating_centre: str, index_metric: str, year: int, initiation_month: str, valid_period: List[str], bounds_str: str, system: str, download_format: str = 'grib', print_flag: bool = False) -> str

-   Inspect the existence of forecast data files for a given configuration.

-   A manual debugging utility, this function checks whether the expected files (downloaded, processed, index, hazard) exist in the configured directory tree.

-   :param base_dir: Base directory where Copernicus seasonal data is stored.
-   :type base_dir: str or Path
-   :param originating_centre: Forecast data provider (e.g., 'dwd').
-   :type originating_centre: str
-   :param index_metric: Climate index to check (e.g., 'HW', 'TR', 'Tmax').
-   :type index_metric: str
-   :param year: Forecast initiation year.
-   :type year: int
-   :param initiation_month: Initiation month as string (e.g., 'March').
-   :type initiation_month: str
-   :param valid_period: Valid forecast months, exactly two (e.g., ['June', 'August']).
-   :type valid_period: list of str
-   :param bounds_str: Spatial bounds string used in filenames.
-   :type bounds_str: str
-   :param system: Forecast system version (e.g., '21').
-   :type system: str
-   :param download_format: Format of the downloaded data.
-Default is 'grib'.
-   :type download_format: str, optional
-   :param print_flag: Whether to print the existence check report.
-   :type print_flag: bool, optional

-   :returns: Summary report indicating which files exist.
-   :rtype: str

-   :raises ValueError: If valid_period is not exactly two months long.

-   .. rubric:: Notes

-   - This is a utility function for developers and users to validate pipeline outputs.
-   - It is not called by the main forecast processing pipeline.

-.. py:function:: bounding_box_from_cardinal_bounds(north: float, south: float, east: float, west: float) -> Tuple[float, float, float, float]

-   Return a bounding box tuple from cardinal directions.

-   :param north: Geographic bounds.
-   :type north: float
-   :param south: Geographic bounds.
-   :type south: float
-   :param east: Geographic bounds.
-   :type east: float
-   :param west: Geographic bounds.
-   :type west: float

-   :returns: (lon_min, lat_min, lon_max, lat_max)
-   :rtype: tuple

-.. py:function:: bounding_box_global() -> Tuple[float, float, float, float]

-   Return a bounding box covering the entire globe.

-   :returns: (-180.0, -90.0, 180.0, 90.0)
-   :rtype: tuple

-.. py:function:: bounding_box_from_countries(countries: List[str], buffer: float = 1.0) -> Tuple[float, float, float, float]

-   Return bounding box for a list of countries using Natural Earth data via Cartopy, with optional buffer.

-   :param countries: List of ISO-3 country codes (e.g., ['CHE', 'FRA']).
-   :type countries: list of str
-   :param buffer: Buffer to add to all sides of the bounding box (in degrees).
-Default is 1.0.
-   :type buffer: float, optional

-   :returns: (lon_min, lat_min, lon_max, lat_max)
-   :rtype: tuple

-   :raises ValueError: If no matching countries are found.

-.. py:data:: BASE_DATA_DIR

-.. py:data:: SEASONAL_FORECAST_DIR